MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ## Wave transport

 We model the transport by waves by setting the velocity $v_f$ and shear $s_f$ components in the transport Equation @eq:transport.
 Considering the long time-scales we're working with, we limit ourselves to highly simplified models of wave induced transport.
-We model the emergence of an atoll, starting with a conic topography, periodic boundaries and a sediment transport vector with a constant depth profile,
+We model the emergence of an atoll, starting with a conic topography, periodic boundaries and $v_f$, a sediment transport vector with a constant depth profile,

 $$v_f = A_f \exp (- w k) \tanh (w k),$$